 This might have signalled the end of her career, but her new violin concerto Offertorium was smuggled out of the USSR for Gidon Kremer to premiere in Vienna in 1981.
 This remarkable blend of Bach’s Musical Offering, Webernian concision and Russian sensibility established her name in the West, resulting in a series of prestigious commissions which continues to this day.

 Following the collapse of the Soviet Union, Gubaidulina emigrated in 1992 and settled in Germany, leading a quiet composing life in a village near Hamburg, punctuated with travel to premieres and performances around the globe.
-Approaching her 90th birthday in 2021, Gubaidulina is today regarded as the senior stateswoman of composition, holding true for 50 years to her singular vision of creativity.
+Celebrating her 90th birthday during the 2021-2022 season, Gubaidulina is today regarded as the senior stateswoman of composition, holding true for 50 years to her singular vision of creativity.

 for violin and orchestra / LISTEN